brucou/slim/README.md

 With the [yed graph editor](https://www.yworks.com/products/yed-live), [devtool](https://github.com/brucou/yed2Kingly) and the present compiler, we believe the minimal set of pieces is in place for developing and maintaining comfortably large Kingly state machines.

+# Guiding principles
+- the generated code should be readable by a human
+- the generated code should work in as many browsers as possible with a minimum of polyfills
+- the generated code should be easy to debug

+We thus decided to use `prettifyer`, include comments in the generated code, and avoid arrow functions and other newer JavaScript language features.

 # How does it work?
 In a typical process, I start designing a machine from the specifications by drawing it in the yEd editor.
 When I am done or ready to test the results of my design, I save the file. yEd by default saves its files in a `.graphml` format.
 I save the graphml file in the same directory in which I want to use the created state machine.
 From there, a previously launched watcher runs the `slim` node script on the newly saved file and generates the compiled JavaScript file which exports the machine factory -- you can of course also run the script manually instead of using a watcher.
 The provided exports can then be used as parameters to create a Kingly state machine.